 The flowers are starting to bloom, the air is warming up, and all across the country, high school juniors and their families are preparing for that classic rite of passage: spring break college visits.
 Before you head out on these exciting trips, we wanted to share a few tips on how to get the most out of your visits.
-Here are 5 tips for our families about to embark on college visits:
+Here are five tips for our families about to embark on college visits:

 1. Be sure to check in.